Fonz13/YoutubeGPT/README.md

 3. When done, run `docker-compose down` to stop the containers

 # TODO
-- [ ] I am currently using the fattest node image to run the client.
-It is very large, and could probably be changed to an alpine image to reduce the size.
 - [ ] Set up nginx to serve the client and the api on the same port.
 This will make it easier to deploy the project.
 - [ ] When developing on *bare metal*, the `--reload` flag was set.
 Now, changes won't be immidiate.
 We should investigate how to fix that.
 Convinience is key. 🔑